deadlydog/deadlydog.github.io-staticman/README.md

 At this point I was now able to load the root website correctly, but posting comments still resulted in a 500 error.
 Looking in the application logs on the Azure portal again, I could see it was getting an error authenticating against GitHub.
 I had tried using the newer recommended method of creating a GitHub App to act as my Staticman bot for opening PRs by following the instructions at <https://staticman.net/docs/getting-started.html>, and getting the `GITHUB_APP_ID` and `GITHUB_PRIVATE_KEY` environment variables, but I kept getting an authentication error.
-I'm assuming it has something to do with copy-pasting the `GITHUB_PRIVATE_KEY` RSA multi-line pem file contents into the Azure portal and it losing some formatting or something, but I'm not certain (UPDATE: I found [this guide](https://hajekj.net/2020/04/15/staticman-setup-in-app-service/) which mentions how to overcome this issue by using the Advanced Edit in the portal to replace the spaces surrounding the key value with newline `\n` characters (e.g. ----BEGIN RSA PRIVATE KEY-----\n<value>\n-----END RSA PRIVATE KEY-----), so I may try it again later).
-Since I had things working on Heroku using the legacy GitHub token method, I decided to just stick with that instead.
+Since I had things working on Heroku using the legacy `GITHUB_TOKEN` method, I decided to just stick with that instead.
-It did require a small change to the app though, as the main Staticman repo does not allow using the legacy GitHub token method with v3 endpoints.
+It did require a small change to the app though, which you can view in [PR #3](https://github.com/deadlydog/deadlydog.github.io-staticman/pull/3), as the main Staticman repo does not allow using the legacy GitHub token method with v3 endpoints.

-You can read about the change in the section below.
+I later found [this guide](https://hajekj.net/2020/04/15/staticman-setup-in-app-service/) which mentions how to overcome the problem I was having with using the GitHub App.
+The problem is that copy-pasting the `GITHUB_PRIVATE_KEY` RSA multi-line pem file contents into the Azure portal replaces 2 newline characters with spaces.
+I fixed this issue by using the Advanced Edit in the portal to replace the spaces surrounding the key value with newline `\n` characters (e.g. change `----BEGIN RSA PRIVATE KEY----- <value> -----END RSA PRIVATE KEY-----` to `----BEGIN RSA PRIVATE KEY-----\n<value>\n-----END RSA PRIVATE KEY-----`).
+That fixed the issue, so I reverted my [PR #3](https://github.com/deadlydog/deadlydog.github.io-staticman/pull/3) change I had made, and replaced the `GITHUB_TOKEN` application setting with the `GITHUB_APP_ID` and `GITHUB_PRIVATE_KEY` application settings.
+This also allowed me to delete the separate GitHub account I had created, which was where the `GITHUB_TOKEN` personal access token had originally come from.

 ### Changes I've made since forking